jetty-project/codehaus-jetty6/jetty/branches/jetty-8/jetty-hightide/src/main/resources/README.txt

   java -jar start.jar

-To run with all options enabled:

-  java -jar start.jar OPTIONS=All

-The default options may be specified in the start.ini file, or if that is not present, they are defined in the start.config file that is within the start.jar.

-To run with specific configuration file(s):

-  java -jar start.jar etc/jetty.xml

-To see the available options:
+To see the available options and the default arguments provided by the start.ini file:

   java -jar start.jar --help

-To run with JMX support
+To run with add configuration file(s), eg SSL

-  java -jar start.jar OPTIONS=Server,jmx etc/jetty-jmx.xml etc/jetty.xml
+  java -jar start.jar etc/jetty-ssl.xml